What do you keep top of mind when creating content? Maybe uniqueness, audience research, or topic relevance?

-After identifying these characteristics of success, we drilled deeper to get rich data on how each characteristic influenced content success.
+After identifying these characteristics of success, we drilled deeper to get rich data on how each influenced content success.

 In the wake of Google’s helpful content update, tailoring your content to suit the needs of searchers has become paramount to success.

 In other words, you should focus on creating content for humans, not for search engines.

 Analyzing your audience’s search intent before creating content can help you do so.
 For starters, google your keyword and see what is ranking on page one.

 But there’s more to it.
 Different types of articles vary in their performance and can be more (or less) suitable, depending on your topic and goal.